 - University of Oklahoma, and University of Oklahoma Graduate College Scholarships

 The Graduate College reports the number of graduating students who held graduate assistant positions.
 They report these graduate assistantship numbers by academic year:

 Experience working in libraries is an important component of education for library and archives professionals as it allows opportunities for students to combine theory with hands-on practice.
 Employers are keenly interested in prior LIS work experience so it is in a student's best interest to pursue these opportunities.

 According to data from the SLIS Alumni Survey and the Library Journal placement survey, the majority of students who come in to the MLIS program have prior work experience in libraries or archives.

-- 59% of the OU SLIS Alumni Survey respondents worked in the LIS field before starting the MLIS program (N=22 of the 2018 graduating class, surveyed in 2020).
+- Half of the OU SLIS Alumni Survey respondents worked in the LIS field before starting the MLIS program (5 out of 10 respondents of the 2019 graduating class, surveyed in 2021).

-- 62.5% of the Library Journal respondents had worked in a library before starting the OU MLIS program (N=8 from the 2019 class, surveyed in 2020)
+- Two thirds of the Library Journal respondents had worked in a library before starting the OU MLIS program (6 out of 9 respondents from the 2020 class, surveyed in 2021)